ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Internet VPC](https://docs.aws.amazon.com/vpc/latest/userguide/images/default-vpc-diagram.png)

 When we're communicating inside the VPC we will actually use **route tables** that are assigned to subnets.
 The route tables basically give you control over everything that's going on inside the VPC.
-Where traffic can communicate to and that sort of thing.
-Routing is the key here on on how we communicate with everything else.
+Where traffic can communicate.
+Routing is the key on on how we communicate with everything else.

 **Internet gateway** (IGW) gives us access to public services and also the public Internet.
 We just build a default route to the IGW.
 When you have a Public IP or Elastic IP assigned to an instance we can then communicate with all of these public services and also the public internet.